 Scotland is a magical destination for several reasons, one being that you can find many Harry Potter filming locations in Scotland.
 As any fan of the Harry Potter films will know, Hogwarts is located in Scotland and thus it is not surprising that a number of exterior scenes for the movies were shot in Scotland.

 Some of most iconic are the Hogwarts Express train scenes and the location of Hagrid’s hut.
 Lots of scenes involving lakes were also filmed in Scotland with several Scottish lochs appearing across the eight movies.

 The dramatic Scottish scenery often provides a great backdrop for Hogwarts and the time the students spend at and around the school.
-It is often used in the Harry Potter films when it needs beautiful landscapes or a more wild and eerie location.
+The film crew often came to Scotland to shoot beautiful landscapes for the Harry Potter films as well as more wild and eerie locations.

 We provide a guide to all the top Harry Potter filming locations in Scotland, including the Hogwarts Express train (The Jacobite), the dramatic scenery seen from train, the location of Hagrid’s hut (Glencoe) and the location of Dumbledore’s grave (Eilean na Moine).
 We tell you where each Harry Potter movie location is located, how to get there, and other relevant information to visit.